Steelstone3/Up-To-Speed/feelings_on_feelings/motivation_why_we_do_things.md

 However within these two main ways are options.
 As I alluded to earlier an iron farm exploits game mechanics for generating iron golems and murders said golems in lava collecting the iron they drop on death.

-However there is nothing stopping you wondering into a village in the early game with a wooden sword and taking the iron from the iron golems by force.
+However there is nothing stopping you wondering into a village in the early game with a stone sword and taking the iron from the iron golems by force by pillaring up by 3 blocks.
 After all the same mechanic will re-spawn the iron golem as in the contraption.

 Another way of collecting iron is through mining it.
 Often players create a mineshaft at a particular "Y-Level" (in game world depth) to exploit the most prominent natural spawning of iron blocks at that level.